oicr-gsi/dnaSeqQC/README.md

 # dnaSeqQC

-Calls the bwaMem-bamQC alignment as a single step.
+Calls the bwaMem, bamQC as a tandem without provisioning the bam file.

 ## Overview